 Some cruise ships visit ports in countries where malaria is a risk, particularly on the South American coast, the eastern and western coasts of Africa, and some Asian destinations.

 Cruise lines commonly offer day trips to local destinations, with passengers returning to the ship in the evening.
-In this situation, risk during the evening and night is very low because passengers are in a controlled environment, and thus malaria chemoprophylaxis is usually not necessary.
-However, malaria chemoprophylaxis should be considered if passengers spend the night on shore or spend more than 1 day in sub-Saharan African ports or ports with similar high transmission.
+In this situation, risk during the evening and night is very low because passengers are in a controlled environment, and thus preventive malaria medication is usually not necessary.
+However, preventive medication should be considered if passengers spend the night on shore or spend more than 1 day in sub-Saharan African ports or ports with similar high transmission.

 Cruise ship passengers who have a fever after returning from these ports should seek medical care to be tested for malaria.